ovh/docs/pages/web/web-paas/integrations-source/bitbucket/guide.en-ca.md

 It is possible to integrate a Web PaaS project with either the freely available Bitbucket Cloud product, or with the self-hosted [Bitbucket Server](https://confluence.atlassian.com/bitbucketserver/).
 In both cases, you will need to [install the Web PaaS CLI](../../development-cli#installation) if you have not already done so to set up the integration.

 > [!primary]
 > If the repository you are trying to integrate with a Web PaaS project has a default branch that is not `master` (e.g. `main`), there are a few additional steps you will need to perform to setup the integration.
-See the [Renaming the default branch guide](../../guides-general/default-branch) for more information.
 >

 ## Bitbucket Cloud